Rosemary Nelson: Inquiry

 In 2004, the Cory Collusion Inquiry recommended that the UK Government hold an inquiry into the circumstances of Nelson's death.

-The resulting inquiry into her assassination opened at the Craigavon Civic Centre, Craigavon, County Armagh, in April 2005.
+The resulting inquiry into her assassination, chaired by retired judge Sir Michael Morland, opened at the Craigavon Civic Centre, Craigavon, County Armagh, in April 2005.
 In September 2006 the British Security Service MI5 announced it would be represented at the inquiry.
 This move provoked criticism from Nelson's family, who reportedly expressed concerns that MI5 would remove sensitive or classified information.

 The results of the inquiry were published on 23 May 2011.
-The inquiry found no evidence that state agencies (the RUC, British Army and MI5) had "directly facilitated" her murder, but "could not exclude the possibility" that individual members had helped the perpetrators.
-It found that state agencies had failed to protect her and that some RUC intelligence about her had 'leaked'.
-Both of these, it said, increased the danger to her life.
-The report also stated that RUC officers had publicly abused and assaulted her in 1997, and made threatening remarks about her to her clients, which became publicly known.
-It concluded that this helped "legitimise her as a target in the eyes of loyalist terrorists".
+The inquiry found no evidence that state security agencies—including the Royal Ulster Constabulary (RUC)—had "directly facilitated" her murder, but "could not exclude the possibility" that individual members of those agencies had helped the perpetrators.

+Furthermore, the inquiry found that Nelson had been publicly threatened and assaulted by RUC officers in 1997, and that those officers had made threatening remarks about her to her clients, which became publicly known.
+It concluded that this helped "legitimise her as a target in the eyes of loyalist terrorists", and that some RUC intelligence about her had 'leaked'.
+All this, it said, increased the danger to her life.

+Rosemary Nelson was survived by her husband and their three children.